 Any decision to become a whistleblower requires careful thought, however, and it is crucial that the proper steps be followed to ensure that the incentives and the protections afforded by the False Claims Act and other whistleblower laws are preserved.
-The Girard Gibbs whistleblower attorneys are committed to counseling whistleblowers throughout this process to ensure their interests are protected.
+Girard Gibbs’ whistleblower attorneys guide whistleblowers carefully through the process to ensure their interests are protected.

 Our whistleblower practice includes:

-Qui Tam Attorneys who assist individuals who have learned of a past or present fraud committed against the federal or state government—these qui tam lawsuits frequently involve Medicare & Medicaid or allegations of fraudulent conduct by defense contractors.
+- Qui Tam Attorneys that assist individuals who have learned of a past or present fraud committed against the federal or state government.
+Qui tam lawsuits frequently involve government programs, such as Medicare and Medicaid, or government contractors.

-IRS Whistleblower attorneys who work with whistleblowers who have knowledge of unpaid taxes to report the violations under the Tax Relief & Health Care Act or similar laws.
+- IRS Whistleblower attorneys who work with whistleblowers with knowledge of tax fraud to report the violations under the Tax Relief & Health Care Act or similar laws.

-If you have questions about our whistleblower practice or would like a free consultation with one of our whistleblower attorneys, please fill out the form to the right or call (866) 981-4800.
+For a free consultation with one of our whistleblower attorneys, please fill out the form to the right or call toll-free (866) 981-4800.